 - Malabrigo Lighthouse – Has been declared a National Historical Landmark in 2006 by the National Historical Commission.

-- Cape Santiago Lighthouse – Built in 1887, it is the oldest working lighthouse in Batangas and one of the oldest working lighthouses in the country.
+- Cape Santiago Lighthouse – Built in 1887, this Batangas pasyalan is the oldest working lighthouse in Batangas and one of the oldest working lighthouses in the country.

-Let’s explore these destinations in Batangas and explore what makes them so special.
+Let’s explore these destinations in Batangas and discover what makes them so special.
 From Lipa tourist spot to Nasugbu and more, here are the best pasyalan sa Batangas.

 1. Fortune Island